Franchise Law Implicated in Latest South Florida Immigration Raids

 The overwhelming majority of franchise agreements include some form of language that states that the franchisor cannot be held liable for any legal claims made against the franchisee.
 This contract language is important and it will matter, should a dispute go to court.
 That being said, Florida courts can and will go beyond the language included within the franchise agreement.
 If there is a legal issue, whether it is related to taxation, employment, or immigration, the franchise agreement will not be solely determining when assessing whether or not a franchisor can be held liable for a claim against a franchisee.

 In assessing franchisor liability, courts will always look to see the extent to which the franchisor exercised control over terms and conditions of their relationship with the franchisee.
 The more control that was exercised, the more likely it is that the franchisor can be held jointly liable for a legal claim against the franchisee.
 With this in mind, it is critically important that both franchisors and franchisees carefully consider their policies and actions.

 Contact Our South Florida Franchise Law Attorneys Today

 At Pike & Lustig, LLP, our Florida franchise law attorneys have considerable experience representing both franchisors and franchisees.
 To request a free, no obligation review of your case, please contact our law firm today.
-We have offices in West Palm Beach and Miami, and we represent franchise law clients throughout the state of Florida.
+We have offices in West Palm Beach, Wellington and Miami, and we represent franchise law clients throughout the state of Florida.